Praveenraj1618/Water-Quality-Predictor/README.md

+# Water Quality Prediction

-The Project is about Predicting the Quality of Water based on few metrics using machine learning techniques  specifically MultiOutputRegressor wrapped around a RandomForestRegressor.Then classify the water into categories by quality level.
+The Project aims to Predict Quality of Water based on few metrics using machine learning techniques  specifically MultiOutputRegressor wrapped around a RandomForestRegressor.Then classify the water into categories by quality level.